eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 1. For each opeartion you implement, you can reference an in-vehicle signal or command using the code of your in-vehicle digital twin model.

-In order to translate the operations into code, it is important to understand the requirements of each operation.
+In order to translate your operations into code, it is important to understand the requirements of each operation.

 #### Rust Sample Implementation of the Sample Interface